codee-com/open-catalog/Checks/PWR063/README.md

 Fortran has undergone numerous revisions since its debut in the 1950s, with Fortran 2023 as the most recent one.
 Each iteration has introduced more powerful features to enhance productivity, while also addressing the shortcomings of previous versions.
-A notable example is the once indispensable `GO TO` statement.
-This feature was crucial for handling program flow in the pre-structured programming era, but its usage is now heavily discouraged in favor of newer and more explicit constructs, like `IF`/`ELSE` and `CASE`.
+A notable example is the once indispensable `go to` statement.
+This feature was crucial for handling program flow in the pre-structured programming era, but its usage is now heavily discouraged in favor of newer and more explicit constructs, like `if`/`else` and `case`.

 In software development, it's common to reuse old source code due to its time-tested reliability.
 Hence, many modern codebases integrate legacy